-Like pieces in a construction kit, the style system uses a minimal set of semantic building blocks to represent content: <section>, .card, and <table>.
+Like pieces in a construction kit, the style system uses a minimal set of semantic building blocks to represent content: <section>, .card, and <space>.

 These foundational elements combine with typography, whitespace, and basic decorative elements to solve any content presentation challenge—no matter how complex the hierarchy.